fiadliel/prometheus_client_scala/doc/src/Guide.md

 totalErrors.labelValues("404").inc()
 ```

-This is supported up to 22 labels, for example:
+This is supported for up to 22 labels, for example:

 ```tut
 val lotsOfLabels =